THINKLab2020/carekit-hyperprotect-lab/README-Ryley.md

    pip3 install ansible_
    ```

-   Please note that this command uses pip3, if you still have python2 as the default python interpreter, use 'pip' in lieu of pip3
+   Please note that this command uses pip3, if you still have python2 as the default python interpreter, use `pip` in lieu of pip3

 2. or install docker-compose via pip3